msetzu/autotraino/README.md

 # Autotraino :truck:

-> :warning: Warning, alpha version, everything brakes. :warning:
+> :warning: Warning, alpha version, everything breaks. :warning:

 `autotraino` is a small wrapper library for AutoML on tabular datasets.